StuntShield/stuntshield-api/README.md

 `pip install -r requirements.txt`

-## Tools/IDE/Library and resources we to use in the Machine Learning
+## Dependencies to run this program & tools we're using:
 ### Dependencies:
 - python version:3.8 - 3.11
 - openAI -> openAI libraries for integration with openAI API